n0kk/ahud/README.md

 The color of various HUD elements (health and ammo numbers, damage numbers, crosshair and flash damage, etc.) can be easily changed in `resource\scheme\colors.res`.
 Edit anything under  `CUSTOM COLORS` using RGBA (e.g., `0 255 0 255` = Green and `255 255 0 255` = Yellow).

 #### Custom crosshairs
 Navigate to `scripts\hudlayout.res`.
 Under `KnucklesCrosses`, change the values of `visible` and `enabled` to `1` to use the crosshairs.
 In the `scripts` folder, you'll find `KnucklesCrosses.png`, which shows what crosshair corresponds with which character (e.g., the normal cross crosshair is `a`).
-Find the crosshair  you want to use and Use the character as a value for `labelText`.
+Find the crosshair  you want to use and use the character as a value for `labelText`.
 To change the size and add an outline, simply follow the format for the value of `font` (default is `size:30,outline:off`).
 The color of the crosshair is listed in `resource\scheme\colors.res`.

 Note: Not every crosshair will be perfectly centered because of different resolutions and aspect ratios.
 If your crosshair is not perfectly centered, experiment with changing the `xpos` and `ypos` values (and possibly the `wide`, and `tall` values as well).